Last Updated 3 months by Emily Standley-Allard

 Then Listen, listen, listen.

-A great way to do this is through the social tool I mentioned above and by using your Email list.
+A great way to do this is through Sprout Social’s listening tools and by viewing your analytics.

 This is how you engage and build a following.
 How you show you care and that you are listening.

 As mentioned, it’s very important to be well aware of your competitors.

 Your competitors can tell you a lot about what strategies to pick, and what to do, after all they are targeting the same customers as you are.